 Blidh is a strong skater and has the projectable frame of a strong two-way forward.
 He has been a consistent scorer at the junior level but is viewed as more of a forechecking, three-zone type of player at the pro level.
 He plays an aggressive, responsible style defensively that is rare amongst young prospects.

-Blidh is seeing steady ice time in his second SHL season with Frolunda in 2014-15 and skated for Sweden in the 2015 World Juniors; impressing scouts with his speed and activeness inside the play.
-He has scored five goals for Frolunda but it has been his play away from the puck — particularly on the forecheck and in his own zone — that has kept him in the lineup.
-Drafted in 2013, he has yet to sign a contract with Boston and must be signed by June 2015 or he would re-enter the NHL Draft.
-Long-term he projects as a physical, two-way lower line forward similar in style to former Bruin P.J.
+Blidh signed an entry-level contract with Boston in May 2015 and is in his first season in North America in 2015-16.
+He skated for Sweden in the 2015 World Juniors; impressing scouts with his speed and activeness inside the play.
+He scored five goals for Frolunda last year but it has been his play away from the puck — particularly on the forecheck and in his own zone — that is expected to be his calling card.
+He started the season with AHL affiliate Providence.
+Long-term Blidh projects as a physical, two-way lower line forward similar in style to former Bruin P.J.
 Axelsson.